wellguimaraes/mobx-react-typed-injection/README.md

 A better, fully typed injector HOC to use with MobX and React.

+## !!!
+Deprecated !!!
+This package is deprecated in favor of using MobX with hooks instead.

 ## Benefits

 - The inject function "knows" your stores, so you'll have proper TS code completion and warnings for non-matching types